overte-org/overte-docs-sphinx/source/create/avatars/package-avatar.rst

 Package and Host Your Avatar
 ##################################

-At a minimum, avatars in Overte must have an glTF, GLB or FBX model, and an optional associated FST file that includes information about how your avatar looks and behaves.
+At a minimum, avatars in Overte must have a glTF, GLB or FBX model, and an optional associated FST file that includes information about how your avatar looks and behaves.
 Together, these two files (with any optional texture or script) form an "avatar package".
 There are three ways you can create an avatar package: by using the `Overte Avatar Exporter for Unity`_ in Unity, creating FST file by hand or using the `Avatar Packager`_ in Interface.
 Interface's Avatar packager needs maintenance, so it's not recommended currently.

 Models conforming to Avatar Standards Guide <avatar-standards> work directly as avatars with no FST file needed.